Aikku93/ulc-codec/README.md

 ## Gameboy Advance player

 As a proof of concept of the decoding complexity, a Gameboy Advance demonstration may be found in the ulcplayer-gba folder.
+CPU usage is around 65% for 32768Hz @ 128kbps (stereo).
+Note that this is entirely a proof of concept; decode time for N=4096 (default for encoding tools) is 2-3 frames, so usage in real applications would need some form of threading.

-To use it, you must provide your own ```SoundData.ulc``` in the ```source``` folder and compile with a suitable ARM compiler.
-CPU usage is at around 65% for 32768Hz @ 128kbps (stereo).
+To use this player, you must:
+    * Provide your own ```SoundData.ulc``` in the ```source/res``` folder
+    * Modify the ```PATH``` variable in the ```Makefile``` to point to your build tools
+    * Compile with a suitable ARM assembler+linker (wholly written in assembly; no compiler needed)

-The player supports both mono and stereo (requires a rebuilt; mono/stereo toggle found in ```source/ulc/ulc_Specs.inc```).
+The player supports both mono and stereo (requires a rebuild; mono/stereo toggle found in ```source/ulc/ulc_Specs.inc```).
 However, stereo files must be coded without M/S transform.
+This is necessary to avoid extra complexity and to decrease memory requirements.